stephenk02/stephenk02.github.io.old/_posts/researchblog/2016-03-06-Potential-Niche-Markets.md

 <p>Doing my current niche market research, I've come to consider a number of options in regards to my final business case.</p>

-<p>Personally, I'm quite interested in the areas of graphics programming, so the use of a new shader technology like a compute shader seems quite interesting.
-Another interest of mine is artificial intelligence, but I can't exactly think of something with AI that.</p>
+<p>Personally, I'm quite interested in the area of graphics programming, so the use of a new shader technology like a compute shader seems quite interesting.
+Another interest of mine is artificial intelligence, but I can't exactly think of something with the focus of AI that would be useful as a technology for others to use.</p>

 <p>When asking around the dinner table, my family present a number of interesting ideas aimed towards helping people with disabilities.
 One such idea that seemed feasible was a mobile application that would take advantage of a phone's GPS and camera to act in place of a guide dog for a blind person.
 Though this would be quite complicated to implement correctly, it is an interesting idea to consider.</p>